frontendpatterns/frontendpatterns.dev/src/content/patterns/interface-definition.md

 ---
 # Interface Definition

-Describe object shapes with interfaces for documentation and type checking.

 ## Problem

 Without this pattern, the premise that describing object shapes with interfaces for documentation and type checking falls apart, and small changes trigger cascading regressions.